Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Methods

 \subsection{Measurements for network structure}

 We model an airline network as graph $G$ consisting of $N$ nodes (i.e., airports) and $M$ edges (i.e., direct flight connections).
-In addition to the number of nodes and edges, we measure four indices: average degree, average shortest path length, average clustering coefficient, and assortativity \citep{newman2018networks}.
-These four indices enable us to understand the characteristics of networks from different perspectives: each node's connectivity with other nodes (average degree) and tendency (assortativity), the connectivity of each node's neighbors (average clustering coefficient), and overall network connectivity (average shortest path length).
+In addition to the number of nodes and edges, we measure three indices: average degree, average clustering coefficient, and assortativity \citep{newman2018networks}.
+These three indices enable us to understand the characteristics of networks from different perspectives: each node's connectivity with other nodes (average degree) and tendency (assortativity), and the connectivity of each node's neighbors (average clustering coefficient).

 The degree of node $i$, denoted by $k_i$, is the number of edges that node $i$ has.
 The average degree, denoted by $\langle k \rangle$, is the average value of the degree of all the nodes in the network: